strapi/documentation/docs/developer-docs/latest/developer-resources/content-api/content-api.md

 #### Examples

-Here are some example routes:
+::::: details Click to display some example routes

 :::: tabs card